-This can cause problems with corporate intranet and multi-factor authentication scenarios in which an authentication type other than username and password is desired.
+This can cause problems with corporate intranet and multi-factor authentication scenarios in which an authentication type other than username and password, as requested by the

 AD FS versions that support prompt=login

-How do to configure your Azure AD tenant to send prompt=login to AD FS
+How to configure a federated domain to send prompt=login to AD FS

 Use the Azure AD PowerShell module to configure the setting.